Primary Care

 Not a napper?
 If falling asleep during the day is hard for you, but you’re still not getting the sleep you need at night, Dr. Hussain suggests taking some time to close your eyes and relax your mind.
 This can help your brain rest and make you feel recharged

-Sleep deprivation can lead to comorbidities such as obesity, cardiovascular disease, anxiety, and depression—so make sure you get enough sleep to avoid these problems.
+Sleep deprivation can lead to conditions such as obesity, cardiovascular disease, anxiety, and depression—so make sure you get enough sleep to avoid these problems.